MaxHeuillet/partial-monitoring-algos/README.md

 pip install scipy
 ```

 **First step:** identify the partial monitoring game you need.
-We have implemented the Apple Tasting @helmbold2000apple and the Label Efficient @helmbold1997some ganes as well as all the quantities required by the proposed agents.
+We have implemented the Apple Tasting and the Label Efficient games as well as all the quantities required by the proposed agents.

 ```python
 import games